 Commissioning by Comparison to the Boundary Point

 Where the Boundary Point Metering System can show the impact of the Dispatchable Asset a comparison between the Asset Meter, with the Asset despatched, and the Boundary Point Metering System can be used in lieu of Measurement Transformer commissioning tests.
+This comparison is a one off test for the purposes of validating an Asset Metering System for Meter commissioning; the use of this method is not mandatory.
 For the avoidance of doubt commissioning of the Asset Meter is still required to be completed.

 The criteria that must be met to use this technique are as detailed below: